xwl42/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.

-You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 </box>